abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 Diagrams
 ---

 Let's start with one that is very meta.
-Consider a diagram, any diagram, from this book.
+Consider a diagram, any diagram from this book.
 By definition diagrams are, or aim to be, some kind of description of reality, so in order to understand them we have to relate them to some real-world situation i.e. we have to associate each object from the diagram with an object from the external world, and also each morphism from the diagram with some kind of relationship that your objects have.

-So you are creating a functor in your head.
+So when you are perceiving a diagram, you are actually creating a functor in your head.

-The target of a functor may not be reality, it might be some other purely mathematical structure.
-In this case we have a functor between two diagrams.

-Now let's try to draw some functors between the diagrams that we have here.
+For example, if we consider the preorder representing different cities and the roads in a given region.

+A diagram that represents that order is actually just a map of the region where the cities are located.

 Monoid functors
 ---

-Let's start with monoids.
 As we said, a monoid is a with just one object, so if we decide not to care about the properties of the different objects we can collapse a category into a monoid.

 On the other hand, each category that has *products* (so all that we reviewed here) has a corresponding monoid, such that there is a functor between the monoid and the category.
 For that reason, these categories are known also as *monoidal categories*.